Braga The North, Portugal Travel Guide

 A great starting point for further exploration of Portugal.

 Braga invites you not just for a visit, but for an experience that stays with you.
-Take the warmth of its people, the grandeur of its history, and the flavor of its cuisine home with you, carrying a piece of Northern Portugal in your heart.
+Catch the warmth of its people, the grandeur of its history, and the flavor of its cuisine home with you, carrying a piece from The northern part of Portugal in your heart.